apache/activemq-apollo/apollo-website/src/documentation/user-manual.md

 unix script.

 ### Understanding the `apollo.xml` File

+There are many XSD aware XML editors which make editing XML configuration file less error prone.
+If your using one of these editors, you can configure it to use this [apollo.xsd](schema/apollo.xsd) file.

 The simplest valid `apollo.xml` defines a single virtual host and a single connector.